Start Building for Free

 To do this, edit your IAM role’s trust policy so that only an OIDC token from your chosen project can assume that role.
 The trust policy determines under what conditions the role can be assumed.

-To do this, go to an individual project’s page on CircleCI web app and navigate to Project Settings > Overview to find your Project ID.
+1. Go to an individual project’s page in the CircleCI web app and navigate to Project Settings > Overview to find your Project ID.

-Next, add the following condition to your role’s trust policy, so that only jobs in your chosen project can assume that role.
-Enter your Organization ID for ORGANIZATION_ID and your Project ID for PROJECT_ID.
+2. Add the following condition to your role’s trust policy, so that only jobs in your chosen project can assume that role.
+Enter your Organization ID for organization_id and your Project ID for project_id.

 "StringLike": {